galzmarc/weather-app/README.md

 ## Weather app

-Search a location to get weather data.
+Search a location to get weather data.<br>
 Built using React (hooks) and OpenWeatherMap <a href="https://openweathermap.org/api">API</a>.

 ## Known issues and Todos